hubiquitus/hubiquitus-core/README.md

   .start()
   .send('tmp', 'hello');
 ```
-This code does the following
+This code does the following :

-  1. it imports hubiquitus
+  1. Imports hubiquitus library
-  2. it creates a logger which namespace is 'pingpong'
+  2. Creates a logger with the namespace "pingpong"
-  3. it enables that logger; note that
+  3. Enables that logger; note that :
     - loggers are disabled by default
-    - loggers enabling can take a second argument which is the minimum log level
+    - logger enabling function can take the minimum log level as a second argument
-    - log levels are trace, debug, info, warn, error|err
+    - log levels are in order : trace, debug, info, warn, error|err
-  4. it creates an hello actor that just log 'Hello World !'
+  4. Creates a "hello" actor that just logs "Hello World !"
-  5. it starts the container
+  5. Starts the hubiquitus container
-  6. it sends a message to the hello actor using a "fake" tmp actor id
+  6. Sends a message to the hello actor using a "fake" tmp actor id : the hello actor will receive the message from tmp.

 Run the sample with command :

     $ node index.js

-The container is not stopped, so you need to kill the sample with CTRL+C.
+The container will run until you stop the node process.
+You can kill it with CTRL+C.

 ## Concepts